NEAT-project/neat/doc/README.md

 - [ ] Design a better algorithm for choosing servers, prioritizing servers sent to user.
 - [ ] Lots of other stuff that I can't think of now.

+### TODO
+- [ ] Give user control of how loop is run so that it for example can be integrated into other event loops.
+- [ ] Monitor more stuff, like routes?
+- [x] Implement some form of logging/verbose mode.
+This is something that we should all agree on.
+- [ ] Find a platform-independent alternative to ldns.